The Rolling Stones in Mono

 The Rolling Stones in Mono is a box set by the English rock band the Rolling Stones, released by ABKCO Records in September 2016.
-It contains most of the group's British and American studio albums from the 1960s in mono format, on fifteen compact discs or sixteen vinyl records.
+It contains most of the group's British and American studio albums and other recordings from the 1960s in mono format, on fifteen compact discs or sixteen vinyl records.
 All tracks were remastered using the Direct Stream Digital process by Bob Ludwig.
 The original recordings were produced by Andrew Loog Oldham, Jimmy Miller and the Rolling Stones.